Conception, Pregnancy and Childbirth

 If a woman is having an outbreak during labor and delivery and there is an active herpes outbreak in or near the birth canal, the doctor will do a cesarean section to protect the baby.

 Most women with genital herpes, however, do not have signs of active infection with the virus during this time and can have a normal delivery.

 Genital herpes does not affect a man’s ability to father children

 Herpes does not affect a man’s sperm count or ability to conceive. it is also not a genetic condition so will not be passed onto your children this way.
 The main consideration for a man who has herpes (including genital herpes and cold sores) is to take precautions not to infect an uninfected female partner during the pregnancy, as this could have serious complications. [wpproads_post_mid]

 If a woman has primary herpes (her first ever encounter with the virus) at any point in the pregnancy, there is the possibility of the virus crossing the placenta and infecting the baby in the uterus.
 This transmission of the virus to the fetus causes neonatal herpes, a potentially fatal condition.
 Mothers who acquire genital herpes in the last few weeks of pregnancy are at the highest risk of transmitting the virus.

-If you are interested in talking to other mothers with HSV you may like to visit our Herpes Message Board.
+If you are interested in talking to other mothers with HSV you may like to visit the Honeycomb Herpes Message Board.
 This is a place where you can go for encouragement and support.

 At present, HSV screening for all pregnant women nationwide is not practical as an accurate, type-specific serology (blood test) is not available in most commercial laboratories.
 However, one accurate serology, the Western blot is available.